What are live captions and their critical role in improving today's digital space

 The dual-microphone setup is key for hybrid environments where there are both in-person and remote groups because it allows capturing high-quality audio from everyone without distractions.

 Indeed, capturing crisp audio is typically a major challenge in large and open spaces, such as lecture halls and conference rooms.
-Common solutions, i.e. using ceiling array microphones or conventional handheld ones, often produce a suboptimal result – the former picks up all the background noise, corrupting audio quality, whereas the latter is not user-friendly and can disrupt the pace and dynamics of the event, as people have to wait for the microphone to move from one person to the next.
+Common solutions, i.e. using ceiling array microphones, often produce a suboptimal result – the former picks up all the background noise, corrupting audio quality.

 Passing the Cube around between audience members guarantees that the microphone avoids background noise and is always close to the source of the sound, while also getting there in the fastest possible way.